 Execution Steps

-The tester sends 5G security capabilities for the UE, different from the ones stored in the AMF, to the AMF under test using a Path-Switch message.
+1) The tester sends 5G security capabilities for the UE, different from the ones stored in the AMF, to the AMF under test using a Path-Switch message.

+2) The tester captures the Path-Switch Acknowledge message sent by AMF under test to the target gNB.

+3) The tester examines the AMF log regarding the capability mismatch.

 Expected Results:

-The tester captures the Path-Switch Acknowledge message sent by AMF under test to the target gNB, which includes the locally stored 5G security capabilities in the AMF under test for that UE.
+The Path-Switch Acknowledge message sent by AMF under test to the target gNB includes the locally stored 5G security capabilities in the AMF under test for that UE.

-The tester verifies that a log entry showing the capability mismatch is logged.
+Thelog entry shows that the capability mismatch is logged.

 Expected format of evidence